 The Meaning & Symbolism of White Roses – The Essentials

-White roses are seen as symbols of innocence, purity, and loyalty.
-Therefore, they are often used in events, including weddings, baptisms, and anniversaries.
+White roses symbolize innocence, purity, and loyalty.
+They are often used in weddings, baptisms, and anniversaries.
 In the Victorian language of flowers, a gift of white roses meant “I am worthy of you” or “you are heavenly.”
-White roses may symbolize innocence, purity, secrecy, and silence.
 A withered white rose meant “fleeting beauty,” while a white rosebud meant girlhood.
-White roses are often found in bridal bouquets or used to send a message of farewell, hope, or respect.

 About White Rose Flowers

 Yes, white roses really do exist.
-In fact, there are many different species and cultivars of these stunning flowers.
+In fact, there are many different species and cultivars of these stunning flowers from the Rosa genus of plants.

 You can find practically every type of rose in a white form, including tea roses, English roses, and modern garden roses.
 Some of these flowers work best as garden plants, while others can be grown as cut flowers.